GramAddict/bot/CONTRIBUTING.md

 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally after the first line
 * Consider starting the commit message with an applicable emoji:
-    * :cat2: `:cat2:` when improving the format/structure of the code
+    * :cat2: `:cat2:` when fixing or improving existing code
     * :racehorse: `:racehorse:` when improving performance
     * :memo: `:memo:` when writing docs
     * :penguin: `:penguin:` when fixing something on Linux